 During the year ended June 30, 2020, the North Carolina General Assembly enacted two pieces of legislation that included allocations of disaster recovery appropriations to the Foundation.
 Session Law 2019-224 included an allocation of \$4.5 million that may be used to repair, replace, construct or improve infrastructure or equipment damaged as a result of Hurricane Florence as well as to construct or improve infrastructure to support hazard mitigation.
 Session Law 2019-250 included an allocation of \$15.0 million that may be used to repair, replace, construct, or improve infrastructure or equipment damaged as a result of Hurricane Matthew, Florence, Michael, or Dorian, as well as to construct or improve infrastructure to support hazard mitigation.
-As of

-June 30, 2022 and 2021, the Foundation had \$0.1 million and \$0 respectively, as restricted funds related to these appropriations.
+As of June 30, 2023 and 2022, the Foundation had \$0.2 million and \$0.1 million respectively, as restricted funds related to these appropriations.

 During the year ended June 30, 2019, the North Carolina General Assembly enacted Session Law 2018-136 and Session Law 2018-138 to provide necessary and appropriate relief and assistance from the effects of Hurricane Florence.
 Of the total appropriations, \$20 million was allocated to Golden LEAF to provide grants to local governments to repair and replace vehicles, equipment and facilities, and to provide grants to local governments and to water and/or sewer authorities to repair and replace water, wastewater and stormwater infrastructure.
 An allocation of \$10 million was made to Golden LEAF to provide grants to eligible entities capable of making loans to small businesses affected by Hurricane Florence.
-As of June 30, 2022 and 2021, the Foundation had \$0.1 million and \$0, respectively, as restricted funds related to these appropriations.
+As of June 30, 2023 and 2022, the Foundation had \$0.1 million, respectively, as restricted funds related to these appropriations.

-In June 2018, the North Carolina General Assembly enacted the "Current Operations Appropriations Act of 2018" which included an allocation of appropriations to Golden LEAF of \$10 million to provide infrastructure grants to local governments and to 501(c)(3) nonprofit corporations for assistance and relief from Hurricane Matthew, the western wildfires, and Tropical Storms Julia and Hermine.
-As of June 30, 2022 and 2021, the Foundation had \$0.2 million and \$0.1 million, respectively, as restricted funds related to this appropriation.
+In June 2018, the North Carolina General Assembly enacted Session Law 2018-5, or the "Current Operations Appropriations Act of 2018", which included an allocation of appropriations to Golden LEAF of \$10 million to provide infrastructure grants to local governments and to 501(c)(3) nonprofit corporations for assistance and relief from Hurricane Matthew, the western wildfires, and Tropical Storms Julia and Hermine.
+As of June 30, 2023 and 2022, the Foundation had \$0.1 million and \$0.2 million, respectively, as restricted funds related to this appropriation.

-6. Explanations of Differences Between the Governmental Fund Balance Sheet and the Statement of Net Position
+7. Explanations of Differences Between the Governmental Fund Balance Sheet and the Statement of Net Position